Robert Wedgeworth: Board memberships

-Currently, he serves as a member of the National Commission on Adult Literacy, he is a life member of the American Library Association, a life member of the National Association for the Advancement of Colored People (NAACP), a member of the Board of Trustees of Wabash College, the Board of Trustees of the Newberry Library and a member of the Grolier Society.
+Currently, he serves as a member of the National Commission on Adult Literacy, a life member of the American Library Association, a life member of the National Association for the Advancement of Colored People (NAACP), a member of the Board of Trustees of both Wabash College and the Newberry Library, and a member of the Grolier Society.
 Previously he has served on many boards and advisory committees including advisory committees to the Princeton, Miami, Stanford and Harvard University Libraries.
-He recently completely twelve years as a public member of the Accrediting Council for Journalism and Mass Communication and six years as an editorial adviser to the World Book Encyclopedia.
+He recently completed twelve years as a public member of the Accrediting Council for Journalism and Mass Communication and six years as an editorial adviser to the World Book Encyclopedia.

 Writing and reference works

-In his almost 40 years as a librarian, library educator and association executive, Wedgeworth created and edited two major reference works, ALA YEARBOOK, 1976-1985 and the WORLD ENCYCLOPEDIA OF LIBRARY AND INFORMATION SERVICES, 3d edition 1993.
+In his almost 40 years as a librarian, library educator and association executive, Wedgeworth created and edited two major reference works, ALA Yearbook, 1976–1985 and the World Encyclopedia of Library and Information Services, 3d edition 1993.

 In addition, he has written and lectured widely on international librarianship, international book trade, and copyright and information policy and information technology.
 He has also conducted special studies of librarianship and the book trade in Western Europe, Latin America and South Africa.
-His publication, STARVATION OF YOUNG BLACK MINDS: THE EFFECTS OF THE BOOK BOYCOTTS IN SOUTH AFRICA, New York, 1989 written jointly with Lisa Drew raised serious questions about curbing the free flow of information during the struggle to combat apartheid.
+His publication, Starvation of Young Black Minds: The Effects of the Book Boycotts in South Africa, New York, 1989 written jointly with Lisa Drew raised serious questions about curbing the free flow of information during the struggle to combat apartheid.
 More recently, he produced a study of library development in South Africa, Botswana and Zimbabwe for the Carnegie Corporation of New York in 1998.

 Honors and awards

-For his achievements Wedgeworth has received many honors and awards including five honorary doctorates, most recently from the College of William & Mary in 1988.
+For his achievements Wedgeworth has received many honors and awards including six honorary doctorates, most recently from the Syracuse University in 2008.

 In 1991, he was honored as the Most Distinguished Alumnus of the University of Illinois, Graduate School of Library and Information Science and in 1996 he received the Medal of Honor from the International Council of Archives for his international activities.

-From the American Library Association, he has received its highest honors, Honorary Membership in 2021, the Lippincott and Melvil Dewey awards for professional leadership and the Humphry/OCLC/Forest Press Award for achievements in international librarianship.
-In 2011, he presented the Jean E. Coleman Library Outreach Lecture: "Literacy in Libraries: Challenges and Opportunities."
+He was awarded the Joseph W. Lippincott Award in 1989, the Melvil Dewey Medal for professional leadership in 1997 and the Humphry/OCLC/Forest Press Award for achievements in international librarianship, and the American Library Association Honorary Membership, its highest honor, in 2021.

+In 2011, Wedgeworth presented the Jean E. Coleman Library Outreach Lecture: "Literacy in Libraries: Challenges and Opportunities."

 Family

-He and his wife, Chung-Kyun (C.K.), who is also a retired librarian, have one daughter who is an editor with the Los Angeles Times.
+He and his wife, Chung-Kyun (C.K.), who is also a retired librarian, have one daughter who is an editor at the New York Times.